MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/design-questionnaires.md

 | 4 to 7         | You have good leadership abilities.        |
 | 8 to 10        | You have outstanding leadership abilities. |

 You can set up point intervals and texts for each result group on a questionnaire.
-Texts that correspond to each respondent’s score are displayed for each result group.
+Texts that correspond to each respondentâ€™s score are displayed for each result group.

 **Note:** You can change intervals and texts.
 However, if a questionnaire has been completed, changes might cause differences between previous and new result reports.